jflorez/ltu-devops-course-jenkins-server/README.md

 - `Dockerfile`: Custom agent with Node.js 22
 - Designed specifically for building and testing Node.js applications

+## Security Notes
+- Master node runs with zero executors for security
+- Docker socket is mounted for Docker-in-Docker operations
+- Agent runs in privileged mode for full Docker functionality
+- Git host key verification is disabled for learning purposes (not recommended for production)

+## Learning Objectives
+This setup demonstrates several key DevOps concepts that can be applied across various CI/CD tools:
+1. Infrastructure as Code (IaC) for automated configuration management
+2. Container orchestration and management
+3. Effective use of build agents and executors
+4. Security best practices in continuous integration and delivery
+5. Environment configuration and management for consistency and reliability

 ## Usage in Pipelines

 Example pipeline using the Node.js agent: